ros2/ros2_documentation/source/ROS-Framework/client-libraries/Working-with-Client-Libraries/Custom-ROS2-Interfaces.rst

 Background
 ----------

-In previous tutorials you utilized message and service interfaces to learn about :doc:`topics <../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics>`, :doc:`services <../Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services>`, and simple publisher/subscriber (:doc:`C++ <./Writing-A-Simple-Cpp-Publisher-And-Subscriber>`/:doc:`Python<./Writing-A-Simple-Py-Publisher-And-Subscriber>`) and service/client (:doc:`C++ <./Writing-A-Simple-Cpp-Service-And-Client>`/:doc:`Python<./Writing-A-Simple-Py-Service-And-Client>`) nodes.
+In previous tutorials you utilized message and service interfaces to learn about :doc:`topics <../../topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics>`, :doc:`services <../../services/Working-with-services/Understanding-ROS2-Services/Understanding-ROS2-Services>`, and simple publisher/subscriber (:doc:`C++ <Writing-A-Simple-Cpp-Publisher-And-Subscriber>`/:doc:`Python <Writing-A-Simple-Py-Publisher-And-Subscriber>`) and service/client (:doc:`C++ <Writing-A-Simple-Cpp-Service-And-Client>`/:doc:`Python <Writing-A-Simple-Py-Service-And-Client>`) nodes.
 The interfaces you used were predefined in those cases.

 While it's good practice to use predefined interface definitions, you will probably need to define your own messages and services sometimes as well.